CSPS-EFPC-DAAN/DevOps/README.md

 * Week 3 - April 17 & 18: Azure Cloud
 * Week 4 - April 25 & 26: AWS Cloud
 * Week 5 - May 1 & 2: CI/CD & Tools
+**Note that participation for the entire duration of the in-class training is mandatory**.

 In addition to your classes, you will be invited to an additional learning opportunity at least once a month.
 We encourage you to attend this optional training session on April 29 & 30 :